cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Hybrid KEM Constructions {#constructions}

 <!-- TODO: since NIST is OK'ing ML-KEM keygen from a NIST-approved KDF/PRF,
-specify the generic seed-stretching KeyGen for all/both constructions, here. -->
+specify the generic seed-stretching GenerateKeyPair for all/both constructions, here. -->

 During encapsulation and decapsulation, a hybrid KEM combines its component